Green cleaning that protects people, facilities, and standards.

 For facility and operations leaders, green cleaning isn’t a marketing label.
 It’s part of:

-• responding to employee, patient, resident, and parent expectations about air quality and chemical exposure
+• responding to employee, patient, resident, student, and parent expectations about air quality and chemical exposure

 • supporting ESG and sustainability commitments without creating operational headaches